Jeric-Tan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**
 * Editing tags replaces the entire tag set. i.e. Adding of tags is not cumulative.
 * Address and property type cannot be edited independently.
-When editing address or property type, you must provide both address and property type input values.
+When editing address or property type, you must provide both address and property type input. values.
 </div>